 2.235 Graining ― A method of imitating the grains of various kinds of wood by using a semi-transparent ‘graining colour’ over a dry ground colour and manipulating it, while wet, with various appliances to produce the desired effect.

-2.236 Grid Blasting ― See ‘blast cleaning’.
+2.236 Grid Blasting ― See ‘blast cleaning’

 2.237 Grinning – A paint defect that occurs when the underlying surface is visible through the topcoat.
 This happens when the paint film lacks sufficient opacity to completely hide the color of the surface below.
 It can be due to factors such as insufficient paint coverage (applying too thin a coat of paint), low opacity paint.